gleich/fgh/README.md

 Before using `fgh`, you'll need to set a GitHub PAT (personal access token) in order to make requests to GitHub's API.
 In order to do this:

 - Head over to [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new)
-- Ccreate a new token with the `repo` scope.
+- Create a new token with the `repo` scope.

 ### ☁️ `fgh clone`